MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

     ```html
     {% extends "HelloDjangoApp/layout.html" %}
     ```
-4. Then using inheritance, implement the template within the body tag to override the content block:
+4. Then, using inheritance, implement the template within the body tag to override the content block:
     ```html
     {% block content %}
     {{ content }}